sensu/sensu-go-chef/README.md

 * `runtime_assets` An array of [Sensu assets](https://docs.sensu.io/sensu-go/latest/reference/assets/) required at runtime for the execution of the `command`
 * `secrets` An array of hashes of name/secret pairs to use with command execution
 * `stdin` If the Sensu agent writes JSON serialized entity and check data to the command process' STDIN
+* `subdues` An array of hashes to schedule a period when Sensu should not execute the check
 * `subscriptions` **required** an array of Sensu entity subscriptions that check requests will be sent to
 * `timeout` The check execution duration timeout in seconds
 * `ttl` The value in seconds until check results are considered stale